AusziStudios/Axil-Framework/OLD_docs/Classes/Replicator.md

 ## Ownership

-Ownership is used to prescribe a specific player a certain class, such as their inventory, where only they can take items and remove items.
+Ownership is used to prescribe a specific player a certain class, such as theiri nventory, where only they can take items and remove items.

 Nothing about ownership is ever exposed to the client.